DaleOrders/AWS-Study-Notes/README.md

   - Will impact all IP addresses on that interface.
-  - If you need different IP addresses impacted by different security groups, then you need to make multiple interfaces and apply different security groups to those interfaces.
+  - If you need different IP addresses impacted by different security groups, then you need to make multiple interfaces and apply different security groups to those interfaces (SGs are attached to interfaces).
 - Source / destination checks
-  - If traffic is on the interface, it will be discarded if it is not from going to or coming from one of the IP addresses
+  - If traffic is on the interface, it will be discarded if it is not from or going to one of the IP addresses

-Secondary interfaces function in all the same ways as primary interfaces except you can detach interfaces and move them to other EC2 instances.
+Secondary interfaces function in all the same ways as primary interfaces except you can detach them and move them to other EC2 instances.

 #### 1.6.9.2.
 ENI Exam PowerUp

 - Legacy software is licensed using a mac address.
   - If you provision a secondary ENI to a specific license, you can move around the license to different EC2 instances.
-- Multi homed (subnets) management and data.
+- Multi homed (subnets) means two interfaces in two subnets (ie one for management and the other for data).
 - Different security groups are attached to different interfaces.
 - The OS doesn't see the IPv4 public address.
 - You always configure the private IPv4 private address on the interface.